Diagnosis at Mayo ClinicBy Mayo Clinic Staff

-- Determining if your UT ligament is involved.
-In a simple test developed at Mayo Clinic, the doctor presses his or her thumb on the UT ligament.
-If you have pain (ulnar fovea tenderness) similar to when you use your wrist, your UT ligament is probably damaged.
+- Checking for ligament damage.
+In a simple test developed at Mayo Clinic, your doctor will press his or her thumb on a specific ligament.
+If this causes pain similar to what you experience when you use your wrist, that ligament is probably damaged.

 - Determining if your wrist joint is stable, or if the bones and soft tissue move abnormally (unstable).